psilabs-dev/lanraragi-satellite/README.md

 ## ManyCBZ

-Synthetic archive generation tool, intended mainly for testing purposes and making bugs involving large LRR repositories more reproducible.
+Synthetic archive generation tool, intended mainly for testing purposes and making bugs involving large LRR repositories more accessible and reproducible.
+No more bug reports with censored screenshots, or worrying about TOS when testing on cloud instances!

-> ManyCBZ uses the [Roboto Regular](src/manycbz/resources/fonts/Roboto/Roboto-Regular.ttf) font to create text (see [LICENSE.txt](src/manycbz/resources/fonts/Roboto/LICENSE.txt)).
+> ManyCBZ uses the [Roboto Regular](src/manycbz/resources/fonts/Roboto/Roboto-Regular.ttf) font under the [Apache 2.0 License](src/manycbz/resources/fonts/Roboto/LICENSE.txt).

 ### Usage
 Create a test page: